 ZSW is equipped with dissolvers and planetary mixers of different sizes as well as a homogenizing mixer and an agitator bead mill in order to devise a suitable process.
 Altogether, a range from 250-ml to 60-litre slurry coatings can be produced.

 At ZSW, the dispersions can be applied with various methods, using a comma bar, flat die or roll-to-roll on a collector film.
 Firstly, this enables the use of a professional machine to process materials in the development stage, which are only available in small quantities, and thus produce preliminary demonstration cells.
 Secondly, with larger quantities of materials this makes it possible to develop high quality electrodes with considerable homogeneity, defined surface density coatings and coating patterns (intermittent coating).

-Our coating methods encompass laboratory scale (s. fig.), and the industrial scale with 500 mm thick electrode coating on both sides at 30 m/min. belt speed, using various application systems, and 20 m drying tunnel.
+Our coating methods encompass laboratory scale with 8 m drying tunnel (s. fig. above), and the industrial scale - up to 400 mm width electrode coating on both sides, 30 m/min. belt speed, using various application systems - with 20 m drying tunnel (s. fig. below).